 - An exothermic reaction, ΔHㄑ 0, with rising in temperature, lnKp decreased.

 Change of Kp provides the calculation of the quantitative change of equilibrium point yield of products.

 According to the Le – Chatelier Principle, whenever stress placed on any system in a state of the equilibrium point, the system always reacts in a direction to reduce the applied stress.

-- The temperature increased in a chemical reaction, the system at equilibrium point will try to move in a direction in which heat absorbed, which is endothermic reaction favors.
+- The temperature increased in a chemical solution, the system at equilibrium point will try to move in a direction in which heat absorbed, which is endothermic reaction favors.

-- When the temperature decreased in a chemical reaction, the system at equilibrium point will try to move in a direction in which heat emitted, which is exothermic reaction favors.
+- When the temperature decreased in a chemical solution, the system at equilibrium point will try to move in a direction in which heat emitted, which is exothermic reaction favors.